extism/js-pdk/README.md

 ## What needs to be done?

 I've got the exports to work, but it's a fragile and complicated solution.
-Will write it up soon and maybe it can be replaced with something simpler.
+Will write it up soon, and maybe it can be replaced with something simpler.

 We need to finish the binding of the Extism PDK functions to the JS world.
 This is not too hard with quickjs-wasm-rs.
 We should mostly use all the code already written in rust and just map to JS types.